quadram-institute-bioscience/QuaTradis/README.md

   * `count` - Takes genome annotation in embl format along with plot files produced by "tradis pipeline" and generates tab-delimited files containing gene-wise annotations of insert sites and read counts.
   * `normalise` - Scales the insertion site counts of plot files based on the sample with the maximum number of reads.
 * `comparison`
-  * `analyse` - Comparative analysis of TraDIS experiments whilst also predicting the impact of inserts on nearby genes
+  * `logfc_plot` - Run logfc analysis for a specific plot file direction: forward, reverse, combined, original over all experiments
   * `presence_absence` - Take in gene report files and produce a heatmap
-  * `scatterplot` - Create scatter plot of controls vs conditions
+  * `figures` - Create graphics of controls vs conditions
+  * `gene_report` - Generate gene report from logfc_plot analysis data
+  * `split` - Splits a plot file into forward only, reverse only and combined plot files.
+  * `essentiality` - Determines how essential each gene is based on the transposon insertion sites
+  * `essentiality_analysis` - Compares essentiality across condition and control samples
+  * `prepare_embl` - Prepares an embl annotations file for comparative analysis from a plotfile.
+If an existing embl file is supplied then genes in that file are expanded based on data from the plot file
 * `utils`
   * `index` - Indexes a reference using the specified alignment tool
   * `extract_names` - Creates a file containing the sequence names in a fasta file
   * `annotation` - Take in an EMBL file and add flanking 3 prime and 5 prime annotation.
   * `artemis_project` - Create an artemis project file.
 Sometimes you want to view the insert site plots in Artemis.
 It can be quite a manual task to open up different replicates and combinations.
 This script will generate a project.properties file from a spreadsheet which gets automatically loaded by Artemis (from the current working directory).
 This then makes it quicker to view multiple different insert site plots.
-  * `gene_reports` - Manipulate gene_report.csv files, such as performing set operations
-  * `prepare_embl` - Prepares an embl annotations file for comparative analysis from a plotfile.
-If an existing embl file is supplied then genes in that file are expanded based on data from the plot file
-  * `essentiality` - Determines how essential each gene is based on the transposon insertion sites
   * `tags`
     * `add` - Generates a BAM file with tags added to read strings.
     * `check`- Prints 1 if tags are present in alignment file, prints 0 if not.